Qumulo/docs/shift-from-s3.md

 ### Copying Files from Amazon S3

-With Qumulo Core 4.2.5 and higher, you can create and manage Shift-from copy using the Web UI.
-To do so, navigate to `Cluster` -> `Copy to/from S3` and then click `Create Copy`.
+With Qumulo Core 4.2.5 and higher, you can create and manage Shift-from relationships using the Web UI.
+To create a relationship, navigate to `Cluster` -> `Copy to/from S3` and then click `Create Copy`.

 ![title](administrator-guide/images/administrator-shift-from-create-copy1.png)